 Thoughtful Investor ®

-Values-based investment delivered by a values-based manager
+Values-based investment delivered from the perspective of being a values-based manager

 Trustee